 Loading Solar Battery Perth...

-Small-scale Technology Certificates (STCs) provide upfront value for eligible home batteries in Australia.
+Small-scale Technology Certificates (STCs) reduce the upfront cost of an eligible home battery in Australia.
 Here's how they work and what's changing.

 Under the framework in force since 1 May 2026, federal STCs for batteries are allocated by system size:

-Small-scale Technology Certificates are federal government incentives designed to encourage renewable energy adoption.
-Each certificate represents 1 megawatt-hour of renewable energy generation or storage capacity.
+STCs are a federal incentive for renewable energy.
+Each certificate represents 1 megawatt-hour of generation or storage capacity.

-Batteries earn STCs based on their usable capacity.
-The number of STCs is calculated using the battery size in kWh and the "deeming period" (years remaining until 2030).
+Batteries earn STCs based on usable capacity.
+The count comes from the battery size in kWh and the deeming period, the years remaining until 2030.

-STC prices fluctuate based on market demand, typically ranging between $35-40 per certificate.
+STC prices fluctuate with market demand, usually $35-40 per certificate.
 Approximate values for common battery sizes at the current 6.8 STC/kWh factor:

 Based on the current factor of 6.8 STCs/kWh (May–Dec 2026).
 14 kWh is the full-rate cap; 14–28 kWh earns 60%, 28–50 kWh earns 15%.